ctrlVnt/Real-YT-Music/README.md

 ## How to Contribute
 Read the [contribution guidelines](CONTRIBUTING.md) to learn how to collaborate on the project.
+In case you have a proposal to improve the application or want to request more features, you can open an [issue](https://github.com/ctrlVnt/Real-YT-Music/issues) !

 ## Translations
 If you'd like to help improve translations or add a new language, [click here](https://github.com/ctrlVnt/Real-YT-Music/tree/master/app/src/main/res) to access the translation files.